Substra/substra-documentation/docs/source/documentation/concepts.rst

 Docker image build
 ^^^^^^^^^^^^^^^^^^^

-For the first task of the compute plan that uses a given algorithm, Substra needs to build the image, transfer it to the local image registry, and then use it to spawn the container.
+For the first task of the compute plan that uses a given function, Substra needs to build the image, transfer it to the local image registry, and then use it to spawn the container.
 This takes a few minutes for a small image and can take longer for larger images.

-For the tasks in the same compute plan that use either the same algorithm or a different algorithm with the same Docker image, Substra does not need to rebuild the image, making the task execution much faster.
+For the tasks in the same compute plan that use either the same function or a different function with the same Docker image, Substra does not need to rebuild the image, making the task execution much faster.

 To check how large the image is and how long it takes to build, you can build it locally with ``docker build .``.
 For hints on how to make the Docker image smaller and faster to build, see the `Docker documentation <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_.